 Let’s say I’m looking for a dog groomer in my area.

-The idea behind search engine optimisation (SEO) and keywords is to understand the phrases people use.
+Search engine optimisation (SEO) and keywords aim to understand the phrases people use.
 These people are those you want to attract to your site, introduce your brand too and convert into customers.

 Intention and Keywords